 Postdoctoral Associate - LbL Nanoparticle Systems: This position in the Hammond lab, at the Koch Institute of Integrative Cancer Research at MIT, will be filled by a biomedical engineer, or M.D./PhD with strong materials science, biological and/or biomedical background and expertise in animal studies and histology.
 Background in polymeric biomaterials is especially encouraged though not essential.
-This postdoctoral associate will examine the pharmacokinetics, biodistribution and tumor targeting efficacy of siRNA targeted against a unique set of synergistic genetic targets, with and without combinations of chemotherapy drug, to address advanced serous ovarian cancer.
-Collaborations within the Koch Institute Marble Center on Nanomedicine, including those involving combination therapy nanoparticle systems, theranostic systems, and the potential to explore immuno-oncology applications of nanoparticle systems will be examined.
-Simple and more advanced animal models will be used to new delivery systems as well as new therapeutic combinations made possible with layer-by-layer nanoparticle technologies and related approaches.
+This postdoctoral associate will examine the pharmacokinetics, biodistribution and tumor targeting efficacy of siRNA targeted against a unique set of synergistic genetic targets, with combinations of chemotherapy drug, to address a rare cancer in a close collaboration with a pharmaceutical company sponsor.